 The Six Sigma approach to problem-solving is primarily data-driven.
 To obtain data in the Measure phase of the DMAIC process, it is important to understand sampling and the concept of a sample in statistics.
-A sample in statistics has very specific qualities.
-Lean Training Course and Green Belt training include a significant amount of information on the concept of the sample in statistics as well as sampling methods.
+It has very specific qualities.
+Lean Training Course and Green Belt training include a significant amount of information on the concept as well as sampling methods.
 This is because sampling is so important when collecting data for Six Sigma projects.
 Let’s take a look at taking a sample in statistics within the context of Six Sigma.

 Sampling is the process of selecting units (e.g., people, organizations) from a population of interest so that by studying the sample we may fairly generalize our results back to the population from which they were chosen.
 Such is a sample in statistics.

 The sampling of a sample in statistics works in the following manner:

 - The first step is to define the population of interest

 - The second step is to specify the sampling frame.
 The sampling frame is a set of events which are possibly measurable.
 In other words, it refers to the source material or device from which a sample is taken; it may include individuals, households, and institutions too